troomtram/deeds-cord/README.md

 6) When __Extension Loaded__ pops up near the bottom left, refresh the DEEDS website.

-**Discalaimer:** *I (and other contributors) are not responsible for any trouble you may get in for putting dark mode and rounded corners in deeds...*
+**Discalaimer:** *You are not allowed to reveal the identity of the developers.
+I (and other contributors) are not responsible for any trouble you may get in for putting dark mode and rounded corners in deeds...*